Anno Dracula

-Anno Dracula is a 1992 novel by British writer Kim Newman, the first in the Anno Dracula series.
+Anno Dracula is a 1992 horror novel by British writer Kim Newman, the first in the Anno Dracula series.
 It is an alternate history using 19th-century English historical settings and personalities, along with characters from popular fiction.

 Plot summary

 The interplay between humans who have chosen to "turn" into vampires and those who are "warm" (humans) is the backdrop for the plot which tracks Jack the Ripper's politically charged destruction of vampire prostitutes.
 The reader is alternately and sympathetically introduced to various points of view.
 The main characters are Jack the Ripper, and his hunters Charles Beauregard (an agent of the Diogenes Club), and Geneviève Dieudonné, an elder French vampire (a similar version of Dieudonné appeared in Newman's trilogy of novels, written under the pseudonym Jack Yeovil, for the Warhammer Fantasy universe).

 Synopsis

 The novel deviates from the events of Bram Stoker's Dracula.
-In this world, Vlad Tepes killed Abraham Van Helsing, and an injury sustained to Dr. John Seward's hand during a fight with Renfield resulted in Van Helsing's allies lacking the strength to defeat Dracula at the crucial moment.
-Instead, Dracula killed Quincey Morris and Jonathan Harker and completed Mina Harker's turning into vampire.
+In this world, Vlad Tepes kills Abraham Van Helsing, and an injury sustained to Dr. John Seward's hand during a fight with Renfield means Van Helsing's allies lack the strength to defeat Dracula at the crucial moment.
+Instead, Dracula kills Quincey Morris and Jonathan Harker and completes Mina Harker's turning into a vampire.
 With no one to oppose him, Dracula creates thousands of British vampires, marries and turns Queen Victoria (acquiring official royal status as Prince Consort) and ushers in a period of increasing British vampire domination.
 Dracula is well advanced in imposing a police state in the United Kingdom, where dissenters may be jailed or impaled without trial.
 Many of the country's leading scientists and intellectuals who choose to stay "warm" (including Sherlock Holmes) are imprisoned in concentration camps in the rural counties.
-The only two survivors of Van Helsing's group are Seward, who now runs a free clinic in Whitechapel, and Arthur Holmwood, Lord Godalming, who chose to become a vampire and is being groomed as a protégé by the new Prime Minister, Lord Ruthven.
+The only two survivors of Van Helsing's group are Seward, who now runs a free clinic in Whitechapel, and Arthur Holmwood, Lord Godalming, who chooses to become a vampire and is groomed as a protégé by the new Prime Minister, Lord Ruthven.

 Dieudonné has come down in the world, attending sick vampires in Seward's clinic.
 When another prostitute is murdered, Scotland Yard's Inspector Lestrade turns to them for an opinion.
 Beauregard, an agent of the Diogenes Club, is tasked with hunting down the killer, dubbed "Silver Knife" by the public, until an anonymous letter is delivered identifying him as "Jack the Ripper".
 The victim's inquest is attended by Lestrade, Dieudonné, and Beauregard, along with Captain Kostaki (an officer in Dracula's Carpathian Guard), and Dr. Henry Jekyll.
 Each sets out independently, with differing agendas.
-Separately, Lord Godalming is also tasked by Lord Ruthven with heading an unofficial investigation to catch the killer.
+Separately, Lord Ruthven tasks Lord Godalming with heading an unofficial investigation to catch the killer.